An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 \subsubsection{Mix and Match}

-Some of the above can be combined, but beware!
-Certain combinations are degenerate.
-The classic example is that of the incompatibility (in a sense that we will make precise) between Cartesian and compact closed categories.
-Indeed we claim the following: a category that is both Cartesian and compact closed is necessarily a poset.
-A poset is also a category, just one in which each homset contains at most one morphism.
-So if we can show from the axioms of Cartesian and compact closed categories that all morphisms between any two objects are equal, we are done.
-To prove this, we show that we can disconnect any wire, in two steps: first we show that the cup splits as follows,
+We have seen several cases in which categorical structures blend together to give rise to interesting combinations.
+But beware!
+Certain combinations have undesired consequences.
+The classic example is that of the incompatibility between cartesian and compact closed categories.
+This can be made precise as the following claim: a category that is both cartesian and compact closed is degenerate, in the sense that it has at most one morphism between any two objects.\footnote{Another way to phrase this is to say that the category collapses to a partially ordered set (poset).
+Indeed, we may regard a poset as a category whose objects are the poset elements and there is a morphism from $x$ to $y$ only when $x \leq y$.
+Thus each homset contains at most one morphism.} To show this, it suffices to derive from the axioms of cartesian and compact closed categories that all morphisms between any two objects are equal.
+We achieve this by proving that we can disconnect any wire, in two steps: first we show that the cup splits as follows,

 (the reader might recognise this as an instance of Remark~\ref{rmk:cartesian-decomposition}).
 Then we show that the identity can be disconnected

 Finally, we can show what we wanted: for any $f\from v \to w$,